CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Exercise-05.md

      ![](./media/L5T1S17-1211.png)

-## Task 2: Use LLM and Prompt Tools in Flows
+### Task 2: Use LLM and Prompt Tools in Flows

-In this task, you will use the chat window to test the developed flow by leveraging built-in LLM and prompt tools within Azure AI Foundry.
+In this task, you will use the chat window to test the developed flow by leveraging built-in LLM and prompt tools within Microsoft Foundry.
 This will help you validate the flow's behavior, experiment with prompt tuning, and ensure the language model responds accurately within the defined interaction patterns.

 1. Ensure the compute session is running.
 Select **Save (1)**.
 Select **Chat (2)** to test the flow.

    ![](./media/4-7-25-l5-new.png)

-1. Enter the query: **I have one day in London, what should I do?** and review the output.
+1. In the chat, enter the query: **I have one day in London, what should I do?** and review the output.

    ![](./media/L5T2S2-1211.png)